Sikh Funeral Services in Selangor, Kuala Lumpur & Malaysia

 - Ashes Collection

-The body is sanitised and dressed in plain, nice clothes.
-The family may gather for a final Ardas (prayer) at home or a Gurdwara seeking peace for the soul of the departed one.
+The body is gently cleansed and dressed in simple, dignified clothing.
+Loved ones may gather for a final Ardas (prayer) at home or at a Gurdwara, seeking peace for the departed soul.

-The standard method preferred is cremation, and following cremation, the Kirtan Sohila prayer is usually recited.
+Cremation is the preferred method in Sikh customs, and after the cremation, the Kirtan Sohila prayer is traditionally recited.